jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22.md

 Such volitions do not as a rule assert themselves directly.
 Even if strong and definite they remain latent, often for decades, until they are called to life by some political leader who turns them into political factors.
-This he does, or else his agents do it for him, by organizing these volitions, by working them 2 See however the fourth point below.
-Another Theory of Democracy 271 up and by including eventually appropriate items in his competitive offering.
+This he does, or else his agents do it for him, by organizing these volitions, by working them up and by including eventually appropriate items in his competitive offering.

 The interaction between sectional interests and public opinion and the way in which they produce the pattern we call the political situation appear from this angle in a new and much clearer light.

-Fourth, our theory is of course no more definite than is the concept of competition for leadership.
+4. My theory is no more definite than is the concept of competition for leadership.

 This concept presents similar difficulties as the concept of competition in the economic sphere, with which it may be usefully compared.
 In economic life competition is never completely lacking, but hardly ever is it perfect.
 3 Similarly, in political life there is always some